Ferromagnetism vs. Antiferromagnetism in Narrow-Band Systems: Competition Between Quantum Geometry and Band Dispersion

-Finally, we also comment on the relation and difference between our work and the early study in Ref.~\cite{PhysRev.115.2}.
-In Ref.~\cite{PhysRev.115.2}, hopping between Wannier orbitals was shown to generate antiferromagnetic superexchange, whereas the finite spread of atomic Wannier orbitals gave rise to a ferromagnetic coupling originating from Coulomb repulsion.
-However, the early work \cite{PhysRev.115.2} did not account for the role of wavefunction structure or the quantum geometry of Bloch bands.
-In contrast, our study starts from a tight-binding model with local Hubbard interactions and explicitly incorporates these effects.
-We show that band dispersion promotes antiferromagnetism, whereas quantum geometry, which captures the non-atomic nature of the wavefunction and determines the minimal spread of real-space Wannier function of the Bloch band, favors ferromagnetism.
-Thus, our study shares the same spirit as Ref. \cite{PhysRev.115.2} but advances it by including the effects of the electronic wavefunction and providing a unified theory for magnetism in narrow-band systems.
+Finally, we comment on the relation to, and distinction from, the early study in Ref.~\cite{PhysRev.115.2}.
+Ref.~\cite{PhysRev.115.2} showed that hopping between Wannier orbitals generates antiferromagnetic superexchange couplings, while the finite spatial extent of atomic Wannier orbitals gives rise to a ferromagnetic coupling. { We emphasize that this ferromagnetic coupling already emerges at the level of model construction.
+Upon projecting the Coulomb repulsions onto a set of atomic Wannier orbitals, the ferromagnetic coupling appears as an interaction term in the resulting interacting tight-binding Hamiltonian, and becomes relatively weak for well-localized Wannier orbitals.
+However, Ref.~\cite{PhysRev.115.2} did not fully address the role of the Bloch-wavefunction structure.
+This structure arises from the hybridization among Wannier orbitals when transforming from the Wannier-orbital basis to the band basis.
+Through this process, the Bloch bands can acquire nontrivial quantum geometry and even topological character.} Our study starts from {a tight-binding model with well-localized Wannier orbitals subject only to local Hubbard interactions.} \hhy{Therefore, due to the localized nature of the Wannier orbitals, the direct-exchange coupling discussed in Ref.~\cite{PhysRev.115.2} is already assumed to be negligible at the model level.} Nevertheless, our approach explicitly incorporates the contributions from the Bloch-wavefunction structure as well as the Bloch-band dispersion.
+We show that band dispersion promotes antiferromagnetism, whereas quantum geometry, reflecting the non-atomic nature of the Bloch wavefunctions, favors ferromagnetism. {In the atomic limit of a narrow band with well-localized Wannier orbitals, our approach reduces to the same antiferromagnetic correlations obtained in Ref.~\cite{PhysRev.115.2}.
+At the same time, our framework captures the additional contribution arising from the wavefunction structure of the Bloch bands, an effect absent in the earlier treatment.} Thus, our work is in the same spirit as Ref.~\cite{PhysRev.115.2}, but advances it by including wavefunction effects and providing a unified theory of magnetism in narrow-band systems. \hhy{ Moreover, our framework can be applied to topologically nontrivial systems, where the narrow bands near the Fermi energy do not admit a single localized Wannier-orbital representation.
+Such systems are therefore also beyond the scope of Ref.~\cite{PhysRev.115.2}. }

 {\it Multi-orbital Hubbard model with narrow bands}~~ We start from a multi-orbital model with the following Hamiltonian

 where $c_{\kk,a,\sigma}^\dag$ creates an electron with momentum $\kk$, flavor (sublattice) index $a=1,...,n_{sub}$ and spin $\sigma$. $t_{ab}(\kk)$ characterizes the kinetic term arising from short-range real-space hopping, and $\hubbard_a$ denotes the on-site Hubbard interaction.
 We note that, in real systems, additional interactions such as Hund’s coupling and density–density interactions between different flavors may arise.
 In this work, we focus on the case where electrons of different flavors are located at different positions within the unit cell, implying a weak Hund’s-type coupling, which typically occurs between electrons in different atomic orbitals but at the same position.
 As for the density–density interactions between electrons of different flavors, these terms can be treated at the Hartree–Fock level, absorbed into the kinetic term, and are less relevant to the magnetic correlations of interest here.
 We assume the system develops narrow bands near the Fermi energy, with a bandwidth smaller than the interaction scale characterized by $\hubbard = \mathrm{mean}_a,\hubbard_a$.
 Other bands beyond the narrow bands may also exist in the system, contributing to a total bandwidth $D_{{tot}}$ that can be much larger than $D$.
 However, we assume that the interaction scale $\hubbard $ is smaller than $D_{{tot}}$ (if such additional bands exist), so that only the narrow bands serve as the relevant low-energy degrees of freedom.
 An illustration of such narrow band systems has been shown in Fig.~\ref{fig:main:narrow_band_sys} (a).